kyma-project/website/src/blog-posts/7-release-notes-05.md

 ![](./assets/alerts_9.png)

-- Promehteus-alerting Webhooks are exposed in the configuration.
-This enables the integration of Prometheus Alerting in Custom Dashboards.
+- Promehteus alerting webhooks are exposed in the configuration.
+This enables the integration of Prometheus alerting in custom dashboards.
 - HTTP configuration now allows to define different ways of authentication in the face of the webhook.
 Basic auth, Tls and Baere token are some of them.

 ### Known Issues